ethereum/mist/README.md

 For the Mist API see [MISTAPI.md](MISTAPI.md).

-This repository is the Electron host for the [Meteor-based wallet dapp](https://github.com/ethereum/meteor-dapp-wallet).
+This repository is also the Electron host for the [Meteor-based wallet dapp](https://github.com/ethereum/meteor-dapp-wallet).

 ## Help and troubleshooting